 As California direct cremation services are popular, and the state licenses direct disposition, a complete direct cremation can be obtained at a very competitive price.

-Do be sure to check around and make sure any direct cremation prices quoted include the same service/products.
+Be sure to check around and make sure any direct cremation prices quoted include the same service/products.
 There is something of a ‘price war’ on direct cremation in California, but some cremation providers may not include all costs in an advertised direct cremation package.
-Be sure to check the price includes the cremation container and crematory fee.
+Be sure to check that the price includes the cremation container and crematory fee.

 The cremation permit and death certificate fees are often additional ‘cash advances’ or cash disbursements.

-If you are concerned about funeral costs, the DFS Memorials providers in California offer low-cost cremation services and affordable burial services.
+If you are concerned about funeral costs, California’s DFS Memorials providers offer low-cost cremation and burial services.
 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.

 What is the average cost of a traditional funeral?